DevExpress-Examples/blazor-theme-switcher/Readme.md

     ```

-The example code relies on the `HeadOutlet` component.
+This example uses the `HeadOutlet` component.
 Refer to the following Microsoft article for more information: [HeadOutlet Component](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/control-head-content#headoutlet-component).

 <!-- default file list -->
 ## Files to Review